thejohnhoffer/ubuntu_packer/README.md

 ssh -p 2424 butterfly@localhost
 ```

 The username and password default to the first word passed to `configure.py`, in this case `butterfly`.
 You can configure a different username with the `-u` flag or the password with the `-p` flag.
 The complete list of parameters is given below.
-You can even pass a filename (within the `ubuntu_packer` directory) to use as list of bash commands to run right after the creation of the VM.
+You __can even pass a filename__ to use as list of bash commands to _run right after_ the creation of the VM.

 Once you're in the home directory of the virtual machine, you should be able to type `ls data` to view and edit the contents of the given path (here, we use `~/huge`) on your host machine.